The traditional view is, or possibly was,

 Hastings Legal specialise in providing friendly legal advice and services.

-We are are regulated by the Law Society of Scotland so you can be sure that we have your best interests at heart.
+We are regulated by the Law Society of Scotland so you can be sure that we have your best interests at heart.

 Hastings Legal have offices in Kelso, Duns and Selkirk.